nearform/promises-workshop/exercises/section2/stream-error-handling/README.md

 node broken.js foobar
 ```

-As you can see the latter causes an `'unhandledRejection'`.
-Why?
+As you can see the latter causes an `'unhandledRejection'`.Why?
 Formulate a rule to avoid catching this behavior.

 ## Bonus step